js-d/diverse_data_vis/README.md

 * The caricatures by residual blocks (here `layer3_3`) look better than the others, and they also look quite different between both models.
 In particular:
     * The colours are consistenly different, and are more uniform for `resnet_50_single_texture`.
     * The visualisations of `resnet_50_single_texture` have small circular patterns that the visualizations of `resnet_50_single_camera` lack.

+Next steps:
+* Models: I'll compute visualizations for the other resnet50 models.
+* Images: I can compute caricatures of [flowers](https://distill.pub/2018/building-blocks/examples/input_images/flowers.jpeg), [dog_cat](https://distill.pub/2018/building-blocks/examples/input_images/dog_cat.jpeg), and [chain](https://distill.pub/2018/building-blocks/examples/input_images/chain.jpeg).
+However, I think it could be more informative to choose images from the validation set of the dataset that you created.
+* Layers: I'll add more residual layers, whose visualizations are clearer and more informative.